 On Top of the Curve; Heading Home

 While it is a downward slant on the bell curve, it is not anti-climactic.
-There are still events that demonstrate the transition, changes and often character transformations that the writer experienced, and there is room to have excitement within those passages as well.
-Memoirs often convey a universal lesson or message, and when written in a compelling manner, readers are entertain, encouraged or educated throughout the memoir.
+There are still events that demonstrate the transition, changes, and often character transformations that the writer experienced, and there is room to have excitement within those passages.
+Memoirs often convey a universal lesson or message, and when written compellingly, readers are entertained, encouraged, or educated throughout the memoir.

 The End is in Sight

-Once again, it is up to the writer to determine a logical end to their memoir.
-Back to Finding North.
-I named the recovery home that I opened in 1990, North House.
+Once again, it is up to the writer to determine a logical end to their memoir, back to Finding North.
+I named the recovery home in 1990, North House.
 There are many references to North in native cultures, and my mentor was a 74-year old Native American.
 A chance encounter with him set up a chain of events that eventually encouraged me to open the house.

-Why North?
-That direction represents rest, renewal and cleansing.
+That direction represents rest, renewal, and cleansing.
 Each of those aspects is what transpires for us in recovery.
 We stop our use; we renew connections lost to our addiction, and we cleanse our body, emotions, and negative thoughts.

 Again, since this is a memoir, there is a logical end to the piece.
 I closed North House in 2011.
 Therefore, I have a real cut off time that concludes the memoir.

-They view an individual outcome or event as the culmination of their message and then trace it back to the source or origin of the transformation.
+They view an individual outcome or event as the culmination of their message and then trace it back to the transformation’s source or origin.

 Viewing themselves as changed or transformed, they trace their lives back to the downfall or conflict.
-They know when they emerged their changed self and reflected back on the decline of self or the beginning of the adversities.
-They go from butterfly to egg if you will.
+They know when they emerged their changed self and reflected on the decline of self or the adversities’ beginning.
+They go from butterfly to egg, if you will.
 And in the final analysis, we are writing in reverse with memoir.